603-230-4041 - firstname.lastname@example.org

 In his eight years at Plymouth State College, Paul Hogan compiled the highest winning percentage of any men's basketball coach in the school's history.
 His unique coaching style and dedication to the fundamentals of the game guided the Plymouth State Panthers to postseason play in the prestigious NCAA Tournament and numerous ECAC berths.
 Paul's commitment to teaching the game of basketball to players of all ages is at the heart of the success of his basketball camps.

 He is presently the Men's Basketball Coach, Athletic Director, and a Professor in the Sports Management Program at NHTI, Concord's Community College in Concord, New Hampshire.
 NHTI was the USCAA Division II National Runner-Up in 2002, finishing at 29-4 record for the season, which is an NHTI school record.
-Hogan was also recognized as the USCAA national coach of the year in 2002.
-Hogan's NHTI teams have become recognized as teams that will annually compete for regional and national titles while playing a strong schedule.
+Hogan was also recognized as the USCAA national coach of the year in 2002 and YSCC Coach of the Year awards in 2010 and 2013.
+Hogan's NHTI teams have become recognized as teams that will annually compete for regional and national titles while playing a strong exciting game schedule.
+Hogan has earned more than 500 career college basketball victories during his stellar career.

 (603) 717-5512 - firstname.lastname@example.org

-Simon Keeling is a graduate of Johnson & Wales University (2006 BS/Sports Management).
-Coach Keeling played for Coach Hogan at NHTI before transferring to JWU to continue his collegiate career.
-Since graduation Keeling has worked in the NBA Development League for the Idaho Stampede, most recently as their V.P. of Sales and Service.
+Simon Keeling is a graduate of Johnson & Wales University (2006 B.S.
+Sports Management).
+Keeling played for Coach Hogan at NHTI before transferring to JWU to continue his collegiate career.
+Since graduation, Keeling has worked in the NBA Development League for the Idaho Stampede, most recently as their V.P. of Sales and Service.
 Keeling relocated back to New Hampshire in 2009 and lives in the area with his wife Melissa (also a NHTI alumni through their Nursing Program).
-Currently Keeling is a Financial Advisor for the firm Edward Jones and runs our local branch here in Concord.
+Currently, Keeling is a Financial Advisor for the firm Edward Jones and runs the local branch in Concord.